 Cleanse the skin in the morning and evening, no more than that.

-We recommend the iS Clinical’s Warming Honey Cleanser which gently removes all impurities with papaya enzymes and deeply hydrates the skin.
+We recommend iS Clinical's Cleansing Complex which gently removes all impurities with mild resurfacing ingredients and deeply hydrates the skin.

 2. Use Gentle Exfoliators

-Oily skin frequently breaks out because sebum and dirt mix with dead cells, which causes acne.
-To minimize the chance of breakouts and improve the skin’s tone, exfoliate at least once or twice per week.
-Use gentle exfoliators with AHA or BHA that scrub off impurities and dead cells without disturbing the moisture levels.
+Oily skin frequently breaks out because sebum and dirt mix with dead cells, causing acne.
+To minimize the chance of breakouts and improve the skin’s tone, exfoliate at least once or twice a week.
+Use gentle exfoliators with AHA or BHA that scrub off impurities and dead cells without disturbing moisture levels.

 We recommend SkinMedica's AHA/BHA Exfoliating Cleanser, which gently exfoliates the skin with natural AHAs derived from sugar cane, sugar maple, and citrus extracts, and with salicylic acid (BHA).